Do you have cell phone reception?

 By commercial bus or train: Peter Pan buses drop off and pick up in Great Barrington daily.
 The walk from the bus stop to camp is approximately one mile.
 MetroNorth trains go as close as Wassaic, which is approximately one hour away from camp.
 Participants must arrange their own transportation if they choose to use public transportation.

-By plane: There are two airports near campgrounds.
-Albany International Airport (ALB) is approximately an hour and fifteen minutes away, and Bradley International Airport (BDL) is approximately a half hour away.
+By plane: There are two airports near Eisner Retreat Center.
+Both Albany International Airport (ALB) and Bradley International Airport (BDL) are approximately an hour and fifteen minutes away.
 Participants must arrange their own transportation if they choose to come by plane.

 Is a lot of walking involved?

-While our campgrounds encompass over 600 acres, the majority of our retreat center is within close proximity.
-There are small inclines on the way to the cabins and Hillside Lodge.
+While our grounds encompass over 600 acres, the majority of our retreat center is within close proximity.
+There are small inclines on the way to the Hillside Cabins.
 We hope that you take advantage of our open spaces, hiking trails, and outdoor facilities while you are here.

 What about health care?

 Groups are responsible for their own medical care.
-As a precaution, we do ask any group that is staying on campgrounds to provide proof of insurance.
+As a precaution, we do ask any group that is staying on the grounds to provide proof of insurance as well as have at least one vehicle on site.
 Emergencies will be handled by the group leader in consultation with the retreat host for the weekend.
-Local ambulance services are available, and the nearest hospital is within a mile of campgrounds.
+Local ambulance services are available, and the nearest hospital is within a mile of Eisner.

 What do I need to bring?